purnimaporwal/purnimaporwal/README.md

 ```
 What I expected:  Rainfall shock → lower income → more violence  ✗
 What I found:     Social sector expenditure → MORE reported violence  ✓
+Also found:       Agricultural output → more reported violence (in 25-state sample) but rainfall does NOT significantly affect output
 ```

 States that spent more on health and education had *higher* reported domestic violence.
 That is not what you'd expect if spending were simply helping.